ihmeuw/vivarium_research/docs/source/model_design/general_research.rst

 ~~~~~~~~

 Cohort studies can tell us about the relationship between an exposure and an
 outcome.
-For an exposure of interest, we might consider n exposure levels.
+For an exposure of interest, we might consider k exposure levels.
-These could be :math:`n=2`, with exposed and unexposed, or :math:`n=5`, with
-several levels of exposure.
-The cohort is then followed up for a predetermined
+Groups of study subjects are selected for each exposure level, and then
-period of time, after which the outcome is measured in each exposure group.
+folloewd for a predetermined period of time, after which the outcome is measured
+in each exposure group.

+The :math:`k` exposure levels can be :math:`k=2`, with exposed and unexposed,
+or :math:`k=5`, with several levels of exposure.
+For :math:`k>2`, which we call
+a **polytomous** exposure, note these exposures can be ordered or unordered.
+For example, if the strata represent different ranges of pack-years of
+cigarettes, more pack years will put subjects at a strictly higher risk for lung
+cancer.
+However, if the different exposures are different occupations, the
+strata won't necessarily be ordered.

 Cohort studies are particularly useful for when interested in:

-  - Rare exposures

-  - Multiple outcomes for one exposure
+  - Rare exposures.
+Note that this is because we are selecting study groups by exposure status, allowing us to seek out the (rare) exposure, and then wait to see how outcomes develop in each group.
+This is in contrast to case control studies, in which study groups are selected for their outcomes.
+Case control studies are thus better for rare outcomes, and can pose accuracy issues for rare exposures.

+  - Multiple outcomes for one exposure.
+For example, we could look at people who exercise in differing amounts per week, and then look at blood pressure, BMI, and depression in the subjects, as three different outcomes.

-In addition, cohort studies have the advantage of the exposure being measured
+Cohort studies also have the advantage of the exposure being measured
 before incidence of the outcome, helping to mitigate bias arising from
 the outcome(s).